Centre asks social media platforms to give details about ‘originator of mischievous’ posts

 The government has called for a grievance redressal system for OTT platforms and digital portals as well.
 “Every freedom has to be a responsible freedom,” Union minister Prakash Javadekar said, while making the announcements.

 Under the rules, the OTT platforms like Netflix and Amazon will have to set up a mechanism for addressing any grievances.
 While films have a censor board, OTT platforms will require to self-classify their movies and content based on age, Javadekar said.
+Detailed classification of content on the basis of age, sex, violence and nudity will also have to be listed.

 The draft would force streaming services to submit to the authority of an appeals body headed by a retired High Court or Supreme Court justice, according to NDTV.
 If this body believes that the content violates the law, it would be empowered to send the content to a government-controlled committee for blocking orders to be issued.